bradx3/quinc/README.md

 Processors can be any class with a #process method.
 The processor will be given an array of files.
 That array should be filtered, added to, and returned.

-Destinations can be any class with a #send method.
-The destination will be a root path, and an array of partial paths which can be combined with the root path to get the local file.
-These local files should be copied.
+Destinations can be any class with a #transfer method.
+The destination will be a root path, and a partial path to be copied to.
+It is up to the destination class to combine the partial path with any server path (etc) and then copy.

 ## Copyright